YannCebron/m68kplugin/docs/features/ide.md

 ## M68k Browser Tool Window

-Provides access to all reference documentation.
+Provides access to all syntax and reference documentation.

 > 💡To search for entries, start typing while the focus is on the element list on the left.